PostgreSQL

-- π Catalog will only be granted USAGE on all schemas and REFERENCE on all tables.
-It is the minimum role for Catalog to read your metadata without accessing your data.
+Catalog will only be granted USAGE on all schemas and REFERENCES on all tables.
+That is the minimum role for Catalog to read your metadata without accessing your data.

 To allow Catalog to connect to Postgres, you will first need to whitelist Catalog's IP address.